awsdocs/amazon-eks-user-guide/doc_source/external-snat.md

 # External Source Network Address Translation \(SNAT\)<a name="external-snat"></a>

-By default, the [Amazon VPC CNI plugin for Kubernetes](https://github.com/aws/amazon-vpc-cni-k8s) configures pods with source network address translation \(SNAT\) enabled\.
-This sets the return address for a packet to the primary public IP of the instance and allows for communication with the internet\.
-In this default configuration, when you use an internet gateway and a public address, the return packet is routed to the correct Amazon EC2 instance\.
+By default, the [Amazon VPC CNI plugin for Kubernetes](https://github.com/aws/amazon-vpc-cni-k8s) configures pods with source network address translation \(SNAT\) enabled for traffic that leaves the VPC\.
+Communication within the VPC \(such as pod to pod\) is direct and SNAT does not occur\.

+For pods running on worker nodes in a private subnet, SNAT will set the return address for a packet to the IP of the subnet's associated Internet Gateway\.
+For pods running on worker nodes in a public subnet, SNAT will set the return address for a packet to the worker node's public IP address\.
+This allows for communication from the pod to the Internet and ensures the return packet is routed to the correct Amazon EC2 instance\.

 ![\[SNAT enabled\]](http://docs.aws.amazon.com/eks/latest/userguide/images/SNAT-enabled.jpg)